digitalideation/gencg_h2201/notes/day02/readme.md

 ### Brief

 Write some code to generate tiling pattern or textural composition.
 Give consideration to aesthetic issues like symetry, rhythm, color, details at multiple scales; precise balance of form and the balance between organic and geometric forms.

-The pattern should be designed so that it is infinitely tiled or extended.__You must first sketch your idea on paper before working with the software.__
+The pattern should be designed so that it is infinitely tiled or extended.

+__You must first sketch your idea on paper before working with the software.__

 ### Variations / Steps

 - [ ] Make a grid
-- [ ] Animate the element in your grid
+- [ ] Animate the elements in your grid
-- [ ] Experiments with 2D graphic transformations (rotation, scaling, mirror)
+- [ ] Experiments with 2D graphic transformations (rotation, scaling, mirror, offset)
 - [ ] Use nested iterations
 - [ ] Add some [easing](https://easings.net/)
 - [ ] Use a kaleidoscopic effect (you can introduce image or videos as source)
 - [ ] Make it loop
 - [ ] Export it as a GIF
+- [ ] Add states
+- [ ] Add noise / randomness
+- [ ] Make it "sketchy"
+- [ ] Take it to the 3rd dimension

+## Deliverables

+* Code and documentation of your process, add some live example + gifs / images.
+* Include a scan or photo of your drawings in the post

 ## More on patterns

 A pattern is a discernible regularity in the world or in a manmade design.
 As such, the elements of a pattern repeat in a predictable manner.
 A geometric pattern is a kind of pattern formed of geometric shapes and typically repeated like a wallpaper.

 Try to experiment with different type of patterns, for example: Tessellations.
-Tessellation, or tiling in two dimensions, is a topic in geometry that studies how shapes, known as tiles, can be arranged to **fill a plane without any gaps, according to a given set of rules**.
+Tessellation, or tiling in two dimensions, is a topic in geometry that studies how shapes, known as tiles, can be arranged to fill a plane without any gaps, according to a given set of rules.
 There are many forms of tesselation and you are invited to read some of the pages below to learn more about each of those tesselation technics:

 - [Tesselation](https://en.wikipedia.org/wiki/Tessellation)
 - [Truchet tiling](https://mypages.iit.edu/~krawczyk/rjkisama11.pdf)